mushira4/notification-service/README.md

 ### Core
 The core separates all the business logic in order to keep the system maintainable and testable.
 Keeping this layer without influence of the input layer and infra layer makes it more stable as well.
-(Hexagonal Architecture Component: Input Port, Business Logic)
+(Hexagonal Architecture Component: Business Logic)

+### Usecase
+The use case layer is responsible for the orchestration of the business logic, it is the layer that will be called by the input layer and will call the infra layer.
+It contains just one responsibility per use case, so it can be easily tested and maintained.
+(Hexagonal Architecture Component:  Input Port)

 ### Infra
 The infra layer is responsible for the communication with systems there are not part of the core of the system.
 (Hexagonal Architecture Component: Output Port, Secondary Adapter)